Skip To Content

 Holladay Utah Real Estate Market & Area Guide

 Located in the shadow of Mt.
 Olympus, Holladay, Utah has a ski-town vibe that’s hip and happening!
 The scenery here is jaw-dropping.
-Utah’s world-class ski resorts are just about 30 minutes away and Holladay is super walkable!
+Utah’s world-class ski resorts are about 30 minutes away and Holladay is super walkable!
 What do we mean by walkable?
-Well, step out your Holladay front door and start hoofing it to parks, diners, shops and quaint pubs just about any hipster or happy retiree would love.
+Well, step out your Holladay front door and start hoofing it to parks, diners, shops, and quaint pubs just about any hipster or happy retiree would love.

 HISTORY

-Pioneers associated with the Church of Jesus Christ of Latter-day Saints formed the Mississippi Company and traveled to the Salt Lake Valley in 1947.
-The travelers eventually found their way to a Holladay is the oldest continuously inhabited settlement in Utah, since Salt Lake City was abandoned for a time in 1857 when Johnston’s Army occupied the city.
-Although Holladay was fully incorporated in 1999, it was inhabited by the early settlers long before (and Native American tribes long before that).
-A group of settlers led by John Holladay found their way to present-day Holladay on the east bench below Mt.
-Olympus.
-It’s an area central to Salt Lake County.
-The village was originally named Holladay’s Burgh or Holladay’s Settlement after the original settler who came to be a Church branch president.
+Pioneers associated with the Church of Jesus Christ of Latter-day Saints formed a wagon train named, Mississippi Company, and traveled to the Salt Lake Valley in 1947.
+The travelers eventually found their way to present-day Holladay.
+It is the oldest continuously inhabited Utah settlement because Salt Lake City was abandoned briefly in 1857 when Johnston’s Army occupied the city.
+Although Holladay was fully incorporated in 1999, early settlers lived there from the late 1847s.
+Native Americans called the area their home long before.

 “Within weeks after their arrival [to the Salt Lake Valley], they discovered a free-flowing, spring-fed stream, which they called Spring Creek (near what is now Kentucky Avenue),” according to a Wikipedia article titled Holladay, UT.
 “While most of the group returned to the main settlement in Great Salt Lake for the winter, two or three men built dugouts along this stream and wintered over.
 Thus, this became the first village established away from Great Salt Lake City itself.
 In the spring, a number of families hurried out to build homes and tame the land.
-There were numerous springs and ponds here and grasses and wild flowers were abundant, making this a desirable area for settlement.”
+There were numerous springs and ponds here and grasses and wildflowers were abundant, making this a desirable area for settlement.”

 HALLMARKS

-Residents tend to have a much higher family income than the national average and schools get rave reviews.
+Residents tend to have a much higher family income than the national average and schools here get rave reviews.

 RECREATION